syamantak42/Agentic_AI_with_Langgraph/README.md

 ## Agents
 1. research_agent.py - takes a research topic from user, performs a web search using Serper API, retrieves content from different sources and compiles a report using a locally hosted LLM via Ollama ,saves to pdf.
 2. weather_email_agent.py - takes a location from User, gets the weather forecast and writes a friendly message about the weather update
+3. weather_agent_app.py - same as above, but as a streamlit app

 ## Setup